 When it comes to sports betting sites, some players may think that no matter how well known the brand is, no matter how much they'd stand to lose if they did anything with their SSN, that the sportsbook would compromise their information.

 As mentioned before, sports betting sites in New Jersey are subject to the same standards as any financial institution would be in the United States.
+If you want to know more read our ultimate guide to online casinos KYC procedures.

-Not only that, the extra step of having third parties who run the player verifications licensed and vetted by the Gaming Enforcement allows sportsbooks to go one step further in the process of protecting its players and their personal information.
+Not only that, but the extra step of having third parties who run the player verifications licensed and vetted by the Gaming Enforcement also allows sportsbooks to go one step further in the process of protecting its players and their personal information.

 Is It Safe To Give The Last Four Of SSN Or All Nine